The icon has changed! Visual Studio Code Version 1.17 released

 One feature that is of great interest in future upgrades is the multi-root workspace, which allows you to set multiple document roots, and it has already been released in the preview version

-Until now, the concept was that the document root = workspace, but this seems to expand the scope of workspaces.
+Previously, the concept was that the document root was synonymous with the workspace, but this expands the scope of what a workspace can do.

 I only use the Windows version, so I haven't tested it on other environments, but it can be installed alongside the regular release version, so feel free to give it a try!